oashour/academic_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently in my sixth and final year as a physics PhD student at UC Berkeley, working with [Sinéad Griffin](https://sineadgriffin.com) at Berkeley Lab.
-My research primarily lies at the interface of condensed matter physics, high-energy physics, and quantum sensing, [see below for an overview](#research).
-I am currently interested in the development of robust, scalable quantum algorithms for studying quantum materials and strongly correlated systems.
+I am a sixth year PhD student in physics at UC Berkeley, working with [Sinéad Griffin](https://sineadgriffin.com) at Berkeley Lab.
+My research primarily lies at the interface of condensed matter physics, high-energy particle physics, and quantum sensing, but my interests are broad and extend to areas like nonlinear physics and quantum algorithms.
+See below for an overview of my [research](#research) and [publications](#publications).

-I completed my BS at Texas A&M University in 2017, followed by two years as a Berkeley Graduate Fellow, earning my MS in applied physics from the AS&T program in 2019.
-During this period, I worked primarily in nonlinear dynamics, focusing on classically integrable systems.
+Before joining Berkeley Physics, I earned my BS from Texas A\&M university in 2017 and then served as a Berkeley Graduate Fellow, completing my MS in Applied Physics in 2019.
+During this time, I mainly worked on problems in nonlinear dynamics, particularly classically integrable systems.

-I maintain a [separate website](https://ashour.dev) for my notes on various academic and research topics.
-On a personal level, my hobbies include building mechanical keyboards, reading, and breaking computer RPGs by being too optimal.
+I maintain a [separate website](https://ashour.dev) for my pedagogical and research notes.
+On a personal level, my hobbies include building mechanical keyboards and finishing every side quest in RPGs then quitting before ever starting the main story.
 I live with my wife, dog, and two cats in the SF Bay Area.